 ARES and DOD- ARMY MARS

 The ARMY MARS also used the Shakeout 23 for one of their system tests.

 In this case, the DOD sent out a message via ARMY MARS to the local EC that would be handling the traffic to a Local Emergency Manager (EM) (Duty Officer for OES,) or Agency Having Authority.

-DOD Comdex 3-23 Message for 10-19-23

-ICS-213

-1. EXER: DOD COMEX 23-4

-2. TO: LOCAL ARRL SET OFFICIALS/-

-3. FROM: US NORTHERN

-COMMAND//J63//

-4. SUBJ: DOD-American Radio Relay

-League (ARRL) SET INTEROP

-5. 09/25/2023

-6.

-7. MSG: As the Combatant Command responsible for Homeland Defense, USNORTHCOM appreciates the Amateur Radio community efforts in conducting regular training events to hone and improve your communication skills as well as the MARS outreach to amateur radio.

-Request only SET officials acknowledge receipt of this message via return message through any MARS station to UHCHBPM; radiogram/ICS213 through the National Traffic System or Radio Relay International to:

-Paul English Salado, TX 76571 or via amateur radio WINLINK to WD8DBY.

-In your response, please include your: - organization

-- callsign, City and State location of your SET event.

-8. POC: MARK JENSEN/USNORTHCOM J6 COMM INTEROPERABILITY OFFICER BT NNNN

-GREAT SHAKE OUT EVENT OCTOBER 19th at 10:19AM San Joaquin County ARES was activated to participate in the Great Shake Out earthquake drill on 10/19 at 10:22 AM.
-Eventhough the "quake" happened at 10:19AM, a minor technical glitch plus the desire of the net control station to "keep it real" delayed the start of the net for 3 minutes - give or take.
-The net was started by John NZ6Q on the 147.165 repeater with the announced drill message.
-There were 22 check-ins from around the region and the mock exercise had the feel of the "real thing" with various damage reports from around the region.
-WinLink capable stations were instructed to QSY and deliver their messages.
-Coordinated by SJC EC Bob N6TCE, WINLink stations sent "Did You Feel It" DYFI reports to the via WinLink.
-The Thursday morning Hamz and EggZ group got involved reporting 13 members fed and ready to be deployed.
-And thankfully, they reported no damage to the clubs weekly breakfast spot.
-SJC EC Bob N6TCE commented that it was a great Simulated Emergency Test and demonstrated to the County that ham radio has great value and unique skill when disaster strikes.
+GREAT SHAKE OUT EVENT - SAN JOAQUIN COUNTY ARES

+San Joaquin County ARES was activated to participate in the Great Shake Out earthquake drill on 10/17 at 10:17 AM.

+The net was started by Bob N6TCE on the 147.165 repeater with the announced drill message.
+There were 18 check-ins from around the region and the mock exercise had the feel of the "real thing" with various damage reports from around the region.
+WinLink capable stations were instructed to QSY and deliver their messages

+The Thursday morning Hamz and EggZ group got involved reporting members ready to be deployed.
+Again, the club's weekly breakfast spot sustained no reportable damage - Hams and Eggz shall continue!

+SJC EC Bob N6TCE commented on the Monday Night Net that it was a great Simulated Emergency Test and demonstrated to the County that ham radio has great value and unique skill when disaster strikes.

-REPORT ON THE ALZHEIMER'S WALK The club assisted in the 2023 Walk to End Alzheimer's Disease on Saturday October 14th starting at 8AM.
-Club members were placed around the 3Km course mapped out along the greens and fairways of Swenson Park Golf Course.
+REPORT ON THE ALZHEIMER'S WALK

+The club assisted in the 2024 Walk to End Alzheimer's Disease on Saturday October 19th starting at 8AM.
+This year, club members were placed around the new 3Km course mapped out around the beautiful campus at UOP.

 Paul N6KZW coordinated this year's event.
 In all about 12 club members participated.

 Some of our newest club members and newest amateur radio operators participated in the event getting their "first taste" at being part of a public service project.

 The walk was well organized with club members covering the entire route and using simplex 2M frequencies to be the "eyes and ears" of the event.

+The event was well attended with nearly 500 walkers pre-registered and 66 teams.
+So far the Walk to End Alzheimer's has raised \$263,000 toward finding a cure for ALZ.

+A big thank you from Suzette and the local Alzheimer's Org Chapter staff for our help in planning, coordinating and protecting the event every year.
+Not only does SDARC support the walk with communications around the now expanded course, but we have been included in the pre-event planning for the past several years.

+Thank you Paul N6KZW and team for your great

+work!

-Everything was pretty well wrapped up by 11AM.
+The walk was pretty well wrapped up by 11AM giving those who wanted to still attend Pacificon plenty of time to get there.

+The Walk to End Alzheimer's will be back in October 2024!